Law Firm

 It's important to note that statutory and common law rights and obligations apply to all employment contracts.
 This is irrespective of whether they are mentioned in the agreement or not.
 Some employee rights include the following:

-The most important employment law-related statute in Cyprus is the Termination of Employment Law.
-It regulates termination of employment, and its primary purpose is to protect employees against dismissal.
+The most important employment law statute in Cyprus is the Termination of Employment Law.
+It regulates termination of employment and protects employees against dismissal.
 This law covers all employees, whether in the private or public sector.

 According to the Termination of Employment Law of 1967, employers must give adequate notice of termination.
 However, the notice period varies depending on the length of service: